wuxxin/machine-bootstrap/README.md

 + can be configured to fit different use cases, eg.
     + as a Desktop/Laptop
     + as a typical Rootserver (2xHD, headless)
-    + as a home-nas/home-io headless server with one ssd and two attached spindle disks
+    + as a home-nas/home-io headless server
+        + with one or two ssd and two ore more attached big spindle disks

 **Status:**

-+ most combinations work, some break under certain conditions.
++ currently under rewrite, probably fails

 ## Features

-+ **one or two disks** (will be automatically setup as mdadm &/ zfs mirror if two disks)
++ **one or two disks** (will be automatically setup as mdadm \&/ zfs mirror if two disks)
-+ **root storage on luks or native encrypted zfs** / zfs mirror pool (encrypted storage at rest)
++ **root and other on luks or native encrypted zfs** / zfs mirror pool (encrypted storage at rest)
     + and **other common and less common**, easy to configure **storage setups**
 + **logging** of recovery and target system installation on the calling machine in directory ./run/log

-+ ubuntu
++ **ubuntu**
     + **efi and legacy bios** boot compatible hybrid grub setup with grubenv support
-    + initial ramdisk based on **dracut with ssh and clevis/tang luks remote unlock**
+    + initial ramdisk based on **dracut with openssh and crypt remote unlock**
     + buildin **recovery system installation** on EFI partition
         + based on casper of ubuntu 20.04
         + unattended cloud-init boot via custom squashfs with ssh ready to login
         + buildin scripts to mount/unmount root and update recovery boot parameter
-+ manjaro
++ **manjaro**
     + modern **amd64 uefi systemd-boot** setup

 ### optional Features

 + luks encrypted **hibernate compatible swap** for eg. a desktop installation
 + **gitops stage using saltstack** with states from salt-shared (eg. desktop)
 + **encrypt sensitive data** in setup repository with git-crypt
     + git & git-crypt repository setup to store machine configuration inside a git repository
++ **ubuntu**

-+ ubuntu: **build a preconfigured livesystem image** usable for headless physical installation
+    + **build a preconfigured livesystem image** usable for headless physical installation
         + resulting image is compatible as CD or USB-Stick with BIOS and EFI support
         + optional netplan for static or other non dhcp based ip configurations
         + execute `./machine-bootstrap/bootstrap.sh create-liveimage` to build image and copy to stick
         + use ssh with preconfigured key or physical terminal/console of livesystem for interaction

 #### Example Configurations